Are Curved Computer Monitors Worth it? Pros and Cons

 Despite the spike in sales, curved screens are undoubtedly more expensive than their flat counterparts, costing 40%-65% more for relatively equal specs.
 So, are these curved screens worth the investment, or are they just a gimmick?

-There are a number of benefits to curved monitors, but they may not apply to every person.
+There are a number of benefits of curved monitors, but they may not apply to every person.
 There’s no wrong answer, but doing your homework will help you make the right decision for your needs.
+Between curved vs. flat monitor, which one is better?
+Are curved monitors worth it?
+Are curved monitors good for work?
+Here are some curved monitor pros and cons.
+Let's find out!

 In all likelihood, the biggest reason you may even be interested in these large curved monitors is they deliver a more immersive experience than flat screens.
 The screens fill up more of your peripheral vision, allowing you to focus more on your work, movie, or game rather than the distractions of the real world around you.